-Find an old ETV check crumpled up in the bottom of your backpack and you can’t remember if you deposited the check?
+Find an old ETV check crumpled up in the bottom of your backpack and can’t remember if you deposited the check?

 Here’s what you should do:

-2. Call you ETV coordinator.
+2. Call your ETV coordinator.
 We can find out if the check has been deposited or cancelled.
 If someone waits too long to deposit a check, we usually cancel the check.
 This means that the check isn’t good to deposit anymore.
 It can take a couple of days for us to look into it, so be patient.

-Finally, please do not take a found check to a check cashing store.
+Finally, please do not take a found check to a check-cashing store.
 If the check is not good, and they give you money, they will take legal action against you.